AVGVSTVS96/react-shiki/package/README.md

 ## Features

 - 🖼️ Provides both a `ShikiHighlighter` component and a `useShikiHighlighter` hook for more flexibility
-- 🔐 No `dangerouslySetInnerHTML` - output from Shiki is parsed using `html-react-parser`
+- 🔐 Shiki output is processed from HAST directly into React elements, no `dangerouslySetInnerHTML` required
 - 📦 Supports all built-in Shiki languages and themes
 - 🖌️ Full support for custom TextMate themes and languages
-- 🔧 Supports passing custom Shiki transformers to the highlighter
+- 🔧 Supports passing custom Shiki transformers to the highlighter, in addition to all other options supported by `codeToHast`
 - 🚰 Performant highlighting of streamed code, with optional throttling
 - 📚 Includes minimal default styles for code blocks
 - 🚀 Shiki dynamically imports only the languages and themes used on a page for optimal performance